 When you've got a well documented workflow more people can contribute to the project.
 With the step by step instructions provided in the documentation, UA Digital has had contributions from developers with all different levels of experience, site builders, designers, and even business analysts.
 Everyone using Quickstart will be bringing their own perspective to the overall project, and sometimes something that would be acceptable for a developer is completely unusable to a site builder.
 While there is a normal backlog of work for developers to eventually get to, anyone that is willing to learn something new can follow the instructions and submit their first Pull Request.
 The easiest way to predict the future is to build it yourself!

 The main repo is always ready to deploy as a working copy of Quickstart and includes any changes or updates, whether big or small, within minutes of being merged.
 Every Pull Request triggers a complete build of Quickstart on our build server that must pass a series of tests.
-Once built, the code can easily be tested by stakeholders with many different priorities: code quality, accessibility, design, usability, and brand standards.
+Once built, the code can easily be tested by stakeholders with many different priorities: security, code quality, accessibility, design, usability, and brand standards.
 Because the build process is automatic, it is very easy for many non-developers to review updates quickly.